Consumer Psychology for Digital Marketing (Online Short Course)

-Pooja Nerurkar currently works in Digital Marketing at UAL.
-In the past, she has run two successful businesses, being primarily responsible for their sales, marketing and business development.
+Pooja Nerurkar currently leads UK's Business Development and Marketing for Mobilab, an agency creating digital products for a variety of businesses.
+In the past, she has worked in Digital Marketing for UAL and run two successful businesses, being primarily responsible for their sales, marketing and business development.
 She is enthusiastic about customer acquisition, retention and developing both B2C and B2B relations.
 She is an MBA graduate with a Psychology degree from the prestigious University of Pennsylvania and has worked in research for both bio-related and psych-related labs and projects.
 She is passionate about arts and design, as well as innovative technology, and is greatly interested in the growth of startups.

 In order to fully participate in the practical exercises, please have the following materials/equipment for the first class:

 - A modern computer with an up-to-date operating system

 - An up-to-date web browser (Google Chrome is recommended)

 - A microphone (a headset with microphone/headphones is recommended)

 Finally, a good broadband connection is also essential (mobile data 3G/4G or a mobile dongle might not provide sufficient bandwidth).